JuliaLang/julia/doc/src/manual/modules.md

 In `MyModule` above we wanted to add a method to the standard `show` function, so we had to write `import Base.show`.
 Functions whose names are only visible via `using` cannot be extended.

-The keyword `importall` explicitly imports all names exported by the specified module, as if `import` were individually used on all of them.

 Once a variable is made visible via `using` or `import`, a module may not create its own variable with the same name.
 Imported variables are read-only; assigning to a global variable always affects a variable owned by the current module, or else raises an error.